plexus-money/contracts/README.md

 4. No tests.
 This will change in the future; however, given our 4-week solidity development timeline, the Truffle mainnet fork + Remix was leveraged to test core functionality.
 The plan is to write automated tests in the `tests` directory post-internal and external audits and once the initial contracts have been tied-in and work properly with the 70% completed front-end (as of the time of this writing)

+## Important Deployment destinationTokens

+- Core.sol needs its staking contract and oracle contract updated to the deployed contracts for it to work properly

+- Oracle.sol needs to be updated with the "CORE" with the `updateDirectory` function in order for depositing and withdrawals to work

+- Example of a working deployment of Core connected to an oracle: https://etherscan.io/address/0x7a72b2c51670a3d77d4205c2db90f6ddb09e4303#code

 ## Individual Contract Overview (Ordered in a way to help best understand arhitecture)

 1. `Core.sol`